Table of Contents:

-- The laptop may contain an operating system which is entirely different.
+- The laptop may contain an operating system that is entirely different.
 There appears a master-slave problem on connecting directly with the motherboard

 - The desktop PC using USB ports in add-on cards does not provide good support to laptop HDD to USB

 - It is difficult to find connectors and adapters for laptop hard drive with eSATA and mSATA technologies

 - Master-slave confusion in booting two different hard drives with different operating systems